djinn-ci/djinn/architecture.md

 that exceed the limit for a user are removed.
 The removal of the artifacts is handled by the `build.Curator` in `build/curator.go`.

+**`djinn-consumer`**

+The main entrypoint for the consumer is `cmd/djinn-consumer/mainn.go`, which sets up the consumer for handling long running background jobs necessary for the `djinn-server`.

 ## Code overview

 The logic for Djinn CI is grouped on a responsibility basis.
 For example, the